xpipe-io/xpipe-webtop/README.md

 ## Usage

 To help you get started creating a container from this image you can either use docker-compose or the docker cli.

+The webtop image is available for both `linux/amd64` and `linux/arm64` platforms.

 ### docker-compose (recommended, [click here for more info](https://docs.linuxserver.io/general/docker-compose))